Interview with Dmitry Wild – Poet, Writer and a Musician

 Dmitry Wild: Yes of course!
 Basically you have no time for anything.
 So you have to make sure that any extra time that you do get for music really counts.
 And you have to adopt new ways of being extremely productive.
 You've got less time for socializing and getting wasted at rehearsals.
 When you have children becoming a better project manager becomes a necessity.
 It can get crazy but if you want to rock you've got to hustle.

 I used to think that when I had children, I wouldn't have time for anything else especially music.
-On the contrary when you have children you become super productive!
-You find out quick what you want or don't want.
+On the contrary when you have children you know exactly what you want.
 Anything is possible you just have to work on finding the solution.